lukkaj/weather-app/README.md

 ### Get started

-First clone this project from GitHub with command `git clone https://github.com/lukkaj/weather-app`
+First clone this project from GitHub with the command `git clone https://github.com/lukkaj/weather-app`

-Second phase is to change current apikey to your apikey or use existing one.
+The second phase is to change the current API key to your API key or use an existing one.
-Changing apikey is easy.
-First go to backend folder with command `cd backend`, and then you can use `ls -a` command to see all files.
-Apikey can be changed to `.env` file by command `nano .env`, write your apikey or paste it with `ctrl + shift + v` and then save changes with `ctrl + s` and exit the editor `ctrl + x`
+Changing the API key is easy.
+First, go to the backend folder with the command `cd backend`, and then you can use `ls -a` command to see all files.
+Apikey can be changed to `.env` file by command `nano .env`, write your API key or paste it with `ctrl + shift + v` and then save changes with `ctrl + s` and exit the editor `ctrl + x`
-Alternatively you can create new .env file with command `echo APPID = your apikey`.
+Alternatively, you can create a new .env file with the command `echo APPID = your API key`.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ### Running the app

 #### Without docker
-Using the app witout docker can be done, but is more tedious and requires more manual work.
+Using the app without docker can be done, but is more tedious and requires more manual work.
-Running have to be done to both back- and frontend folders simutaneusly by being in the folder and typing `npm i && npm start`.
+Running have to be done to both back- and frontend folders simultaneously by being in the folder and typing `npm i && npm start`.
 After this open browser and type `http://localhost:8000` to see current weather and forecasted weather.

 #### With docker
-Application can be used with docker by running both backend and frontend while beign in those folders.
+The application can be used with docker by running both backend and frontend while being in those folders.
 Docker can be run in the backend folder: `docker build -t weatherapp_backend . && docker run --rm -i -p 9000:9000 –name weatherapp_backend -t weatherapp_backend` and when in frontend folder:
 `docker build -t weatherapp_frontend . && docker run --rm -i -p 8000:8000 --name weatherapp_frontend -t weatherapp_frontend`.
-Shutting down docker container can be done with commands `docker stop <container id> ` and container id can be obtained with command `docker ps`
+Shutting down docker container can be done with commands `docker stop <container id> ` and container id can be obtained with the command `docker ps`

 #### With docker compose
-Easiest way of running the application is with docker compose.
-This can be done by command `docker-compose up`  in the weather-app or the main folder.
-Backgroud running can be done with command `docker-compose up -d`.
+The easiest way of running the application is with docker-compose.
+This can be done by the command `docker-compose up`  in the weather-app or the main folder.
+Background running can be done with the command `docker-compose up -d`.
 Docker-compose handles both backend and front end.
-Shutting down docker compose can be done with command: `docker-compose down`
+Shutting down docker-compose can be done with the command: `docker-compose down`

 ## Other tasks

 #### Hot reloading
-Hot reloading is enabled and for example can be witnessed when service is running by changing frontend’s index.jsx file row `35` `icon` to empty ``.
+Hot reloading is enabled and for example, can be witnessed when service is running by changing the frontend’s index.jsx file row `35` `icon` to empty ``.
-By doing this and saving changes in editor the `localhost:8000` becomes blank.
+By doing this and saving changes in the editor the `localhost:8000` becomes blank.

 #### Forecasted weather
-Back- and frontend codes are changed so that user can see weatherforecast from the `localgost:8000` site and the forecast is three hours in the future.
+Back- and frontend codes are changed so that the user can see weather forecast from the `localgost:8000` site and the forecast is three hours in the future.

 #### Eslint fixes
-Some parts of the code were against eslint rule and those are fixed.
+Some parts of the code were against the eslint's rules and those are fixed.

 ### Almost done

 #### Cloud deployment
-Cloud deployment is almost done and the app should be runnning on AWS public IPv4 3.21.122.34 address.
-Having problems with system's ports made this task difficult to accomplish.
+Cloud deployment is almost done and the app should be running on AWS public IPv4 3.21.122.34 address.
+Having problems with the system's ports made this task difficult to accomplish.

 ### To be done
 #### Ansible testing